Sukisho: Games

 Currently, there are four games and one spin-off in the Sukisho series.
 The games were originally point-and-click visual novels released for Windows, containing sexual content, though certain body parts are censored (as is all pornographic material in Japan).

 Three of the games have been released on the Sony PlayStation 2.
-The PS2 versions have been heavily edited and many new CG scenes have been added.
-In addition, they feature the voice acting from the Drama CD cast, which were absent in the Windows release.
+The PS2 versions have been heavily edited, and many new CG scenes have been added.
+In addition, they feature the voice acting from the Drama CD cast, which was absent in the Windows release.
 These games do not yet have an official English translation.

 First Limit

 The first game in the series.
 Sora Hashiba was put into the hospital for quite some time after falling from one of the school buildings.
 He didn't receive any major injuries, but he has lost some of his memories in the process.
-However, he continually sees a vision of him being carried through several dark corridors and the voice of someone calling out to him.
-After being released from the hospital, Sora heads back to the dorms to find that a new boy by the name of Sunao Fujimori, who will now be his roommate.
+However, he continually sees a vision of himself being carried through several dark corridors and the voice of someone calling out to him.
+After being released from the hospital, Sora heads back to the dorms to find that a new boy by the name of Sunao Fujimori will now be his roommate.
 He is told that Sunao is his childhood friend, but he cannot recall spending his childhood with Sunao.
-As he spends time with Sunao, he notices some strange things about him, including his transformation into his alternate personality Ran.
+As he spends time with Sunao, he notices some strange things about him, including his transformation into his alternate personality, Ran.
 On top of that, the spirit of a hospitalized schoolmate possesses Sunao and confesses his love for him.
 Depending on the player's decisions, Sora can either end up with Sunao, Hiromu, Ran, or Minato.

 Target Nights

 After spending some time in Shin-ichirou and Nanami's place, Sora and Sunao come across a mysterious cosplaying bandit known only by the number 416.
 He claims that he has come to take away something precious from Sora.
 Meanwhile, Sora and Sunao meet Chris, who works at the nearby church.
 While he seems harmless, he begins to spend more time with Sora.
 To top it all off, Sora begins to realize that there are times when he and Sunao are mysteriously in bed together.
-He already knows about Sunao's connection with his alternate personality Ran, but could that mean he has his own alternate personality as well?
+He already knows about Sunao's connection with his alternate personality, Ran, but could that mean he has his alternate personality as well?
 Depending on the choices of the player, Sora will either end up with Sunao, Chris, Ran, Matsuri, or Minato.
-Also, obtaining all the CGs rewards the player with a special ending involving bandits 416, 773, and most recently 848.
+Also, obtaining all the CGs rewards the player with a special ending involving bandits 416, 773, and, most recently, 848.